 But suppose you negotiated this DIM divisor to 250.
 Your 25 x 28 x 18 package would now have a DIM weight of (25x28x18)/250 = 44.8 pounds.
-You are now paying based on a 37% decrease in DIM weight.
+This higher DIM divisor lowered the weight from 85lbs to 71lbs and not down to 45lbs.

 Insurance is an area that has several aspects to negotiate.
 Let’s look at the following example:

 Here, you have a minimum amount fee and a set fee for declared value over $100 that can be negotiated.
 If you don’t like what your carrier is charging, or if they will not negotiate these terms, there’s always a third-party insurance company.
 Take U-Pic, for example.
 U-Pic claims to save you up to 85% on shipping insurance all while shipping with the same carrier.
 Let me repeat that: you ship with the same carrier for a fraction of the price.

-Obviously your negotiating leverage will depend on your shipping volume and frequency details.
+Obviously, your negotiating leverage will depend on your shipping volume and frequency details.
 You may get a better quote on some fees than others simply because of your shipping requirements.
 Some of these rates change frequently (Fuel Surcharge, for example).
 Talk to your carrier.
 Talk to other carriers.
 They can offer you delivery guarantees and price guarantees, but the only true guarantee is that you won’t get any discount if you don’t ask.